emolter/pyplanet/README.md

 ```
 time-stamped data file is written to Output and log file to Logs

-Here is the declaration for planet
+The declaration for planet is
 ```
 class Planet:
     def __init__(self, name, mode='normal', config='config.par', **kwargs)